sylk80/tictactoe_team/docs/BACKLOG.md

 ## User Story 2 - winning conditions

-:radio_button: As a game observer
+As a game observer

-:arrow_right: I want to see a TicTacToe game play between two BOTs
+I want to see a TicTacToe game play between two BOTs

-:arrow_left: So that I can see how the game can be won
+So that I can see how the game can be won

 ### User acceptance test 2.1 - Vertical winning condition

-:heavy_plus_sign: Given Player X has placed their mark
+Given Player X has placed their mark

-:construction: When the X marks fulfil a vertical winning condition
+When the X marks fulfil a vertical winning condition

-:heavy_exclamation_mark: Then the game ends and the results are printed
+Then the game ends and the results are printed

 #### Unit tests

-:heavy_exclamation_mark: Then Player X has 3 X marks in the first column
+Then Player X has 3 X marks in the first column

-:heavy_exclamation_mark: Then Player X has 3 X marks in the second column
+Then Player X has 3 X marks in the second column

-:heavy_exclamation_mark: Then Player X has 3 X marks in the third column
+Then Player X has 3 X marks in the third column

-:heavy_exclamation_mark: Then the "PLAYER X WON!" message is printed
+Then the "PLAYER X WON!" message is printed

-:heavy_exclamation_mark: Then the game ends
+Then the game ends

 #### Tech debt